-What is your diploma qualification?
+What is your Higher Education Certificate qualification?

-What is your degree qualification?
+What is your Bachelor Degree qualification?

-Who accredits your degree qualification?
+Who accredits your qualifications?

-dBs Music Degrees are accredited by the University of St Mark & St John (MARJON), a small, specialised university based in Plymouth in the South West of England, with around 3500 students.
+dBs Berlin courses are accredited by the University of St Mark & St John (MARJON), a small, specialised university based in Plymouth in the South West of England, with around 3500 students.
 In 2012 they achieved 87% in their student satisfaction survey and 79.9% for teaching excellence in the Sunday Times university guide.
 We work closely with this university to deliver our music degrees in both the UK and Berlin and have had a very successful relationship with them for a number of years.

 With over 175 Years of heritage, tradition and experience, MARJON has travelled a long road in becoming first a university college and now a full university.
 The university’s degree courses comply fully with the European Diploma Supplement Transcript and have equivalent ECTS values for all modules in keeping with the Bologna Declaration at the Convention for the Recognition of Qualifications Concerning Higher Education in the European Region.